Author Guidelines

 7) Submissions must be made through the RED OJS system, where the data of the authors and co-authors must be entered exclusively in the system’s form.
 Meta-data, including email address, affiliation (with the name of the institution, acronym, and country), ORCID ID, and a biography (with a maximum of 200 words) emphasizing institutional links and academic and artistic backgrounds, should be provided.
 During the submission process, an illustrative image of the work may also be uploaded (JPG or PNG, minimum 300 dpi), for which the author ensures permission to publish.
 This image will be used if the article is published on the RED website.

 8) The paper document must be free of any identification, either through the authors' names typed in the body of the text or in the file properties, or through any mention of information that could reveal the authorship.
 If the authorship of the paper can be identified by the bibliographic references included in the body text, these should be replaced by Author (20XX)____________.
-If you encounter difficulties in making the paper anonymous, you should mention this in the "comments to the editor" section during the online submission process so that personal assistance can be provided.

 9) All quotations must be presented in the original language.
 In the case of a less common language, it is recommended to include the translation into English immediately afterward, enclosed in square brackets.

 10) Papers should include an abstract (200-300 words) and 3-5 keywords (keywords should address essential elements of the paper, such as the research topic, population, method, application of results or findings, and can be listed in any order, not necessarily alphabetical).
-Papers should be formatted in Microsoft Word, OpenOffice, or RTF file as follows:

-(10.1) single-spaced, no indentation, justified paragraph alignment;
+10.1) single-spaced, no indentation, justified paragraph alignment;

-(10.2) font Arial or Roboto 12 points;
+10.2) font Arial or Roboto 12 points;

-(10.3) all margins of the document are 2.5 cm;
+10.3) all margins of the document are 2.5 cm;

-(10.4) quotations longer than 40 words should appear detached from the body of the text, single spaced, without quotation marks and indented two cm from the left and right margins;
+10.4) quotations longer than 40 words should appear detached from the body of the text, single spaced, without quotation marks and indented two cm from the left and right margins;

-(10.5) double quotation marks only for direct quotations in the body of the text;
+10.5) double quotation marks only for direct quotations in the body of the text;

-(10.6) italics are used for foreign words, neologisms, for particular uses, and titles of works.
+10.6) italics are used for foreign words, neologisms, for particular uses, and titles of works.
 Do not use bold or underline in these cases;

-(10.7) underlining is used only in URL addresses;
+10.7) underlining is used only in URL addresses;

-(10.8) footnotes are used instead of endnotes;
+10.8) footnotes are used instead of endnotes;

-(10.9) tables (demographic, factor analysis, correlation, regression, etc.) as visual representations composed of columns and rows, in which numbers, text, or a combination of both are presented, should be numbered and ordered, with the table number (e.g., Table 1) appearing above the title and body of the table.
+10.9) tables (demographic, factor analysis, correlation, regression, etc.) as visual representations composed of columns and rows, in which numbers, text, or a combination of both are presented, should be numbered and ordered, with the table number (e.g., Table 1) appearing above the title and body of the table.
 When necessary, notes may be added below the table for the description of content, definitions of abbreviations, explanations of asterisks, and/or copyright attribution. https://apastyle.apa.org/style-grammar-guidelines/tables-figures/sample-tables;

-(10.10) figures (graphs, flow charts, drawings, maps, photographs, infographics, and other illustrations) should be numbered and ordered, where the figure number (e.g., Figure 1) appears above the figure title and the image.
+10.10) figures (graphs, flow charts, drawings, maps, photographs, infographics, and other illustrations) should be numbered and ordered, where the figure number (e.g., Figure 1) appears above the figure title and the image.
 When necessary, notes may be added below the figure for description and/or copyright attribution https://apastyle.apa.org/style-grammar-guidelines/tables-figures/figures;

-(10.11) the research funding entity, when applicable, should be mentioned at the end of the document;
+10.11) the research funding entity, when applicable, should be mentioned at the end of the document;

-(10.12) the article should be sized for A4 paper and have between 10 and 20 pages, with references, footnotes, and figures/tables (minimum 300 dpi);
+10.12) the article should be sized for A4 paper and have between 10 and 20 pages, with references, footnotes, and figures/tables (minimum 300 dpi);

-(10.13) in-text references must use the author/date system as follows: (Author's last name, year) for indirect citations and (Author's last name, year, page) for direct citations (Examples: (Alves, 2007) or (Alves & Moura, 2020, p.
-45).
-Different titles of the same author and year should be identified with a letter that differentiates them.
+(10.13) In-text citations must follow the author/date system as follows: (Author's Last Name, Year) for indirect citations and (Author's Last Name, Year, Page) for direct quotations (Examples: (Alves, 2007) or (Alves & Moura, 2020, p.
+45)).
+Different works by the same author in the same year should be distinguished by a letter.
 Example: (Alves, 2007a, p.
 21) https://apastyle.apa.org/style-grammar-guidelines/citations/paraphrasing;

 11) Scientific Transparency